LispCookbook/cl-cookbook/emacs-ide.md

 - **C-c C-d #** for reader macros
 - **C-c C-d ~**  for format directives

+You can enhance the help buffer with the Slime extension [slime-doc-contribs](https://github.com/mmontone/slime-doc-contribs).
+It will show more information in a nice looking buffer.

 #### Inspect

 You can call `(inspect 'symbol)` from the REPL or call it with `C-c I` from a source file.